aws-samples/amazon-bedrock-high-availability/README.md

 ## Introduction

+Amazon Bedrock Provisioned Throughput enables you to provision a higher level of throughput for a model at a fixed cost so your Generative AI applications have a guranteed number of input and output tokens it can process.
+However, what happens if you have a usage spike you didn't plan for?
+You could increase your Provisioned Throughput, but with that comes downtime of your application as resources are provisioned and additional hourly or monthly costs.
+Instead, we recommend using Amazon Bedrock on-demand throughput either in the same or secondary region during these usage spikes.
+This allows your Generative AI applications to continue handling requests until the usage spike is over.

-In this repository, we'll explore how to set up high availability with Amazon Bedrock, a fully managed service that simplifies building and running applications on AWS.
-More specifically, we'll focus on leveraging Amazon Bedrock's provisioned throughput as our primary endpoint and using Amazon Bedrock on-demand as our secondary endpoint.
-Additionally, we'll demonstrate how to switch between regions using the same concept.
+In this repository, we'll explore how to set up this approach with Amazon Bedrock with a focus on leveraging Amazon Bedrock's Provisioned Throughput as our primary endpoint and using Amazon Bedrock on-demand as our secondary endpoint.

 **NOTE) The architecture in this repository is for development purposes only and will incur costs.
 A  production implementation of this solution should include additional features such as retry logic, observability, an API gateway, etc. For more information, please review the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/the-pillars-of-the-framework.html).**